spiceai/docs/spiceaidocs/docs/components/catalogs/databricks.md

       databricks_cluster_id: 1234-567890-abcde123
 ```

+## `from`
+The `from` field is used to specify the catalog provider.
+For Databricks, use `databricks:<catalog_name>`.
+The `catalog_name` is the name of the catalog in the Databricks Unity Catalog you want to connect to.

+## `name`
+The `name` field is used to specify the name of the catalog in Spice.
+Tables from the Databricks catalog will be available in the schema with this name in Spice.
+The schema hierarchy of the external catalog is preserved in Spice.

 ## `include`
 Use the `include` field to specify which tables to include from the catalog.
 The `include` field supports glob patterns to match multiple tables.
 For example, `*.my_table_name` would include all tables with the name `my_table_name` in the catalog from any schema.
 Multiple `include` patterns are OR'ed together and can be specified to include multiple tables.